Corporate Storytelling & SEO Workshop

 1. Firstly, stories are more relatable to your audience.

+This connection means they will trust you, the human – and therefore the brand.
 This is especially the case when the story is very relatable and has the added benefit of being easier to understand.

 The audience can see even themselves as the character in the story.
 When you tell a story, you create a shared human experience.
 With more and better storytelling, you are creating a more sincere connection with your audience.
 Do you find this to be true?
 What is the experience from your own organisation?